 Workshops: If practicable, workshops can be organised to share good practice and to learn from practitioners.
 Topics may include: Communication skills, Evangelism and discipleship, Use of technology and social media and Child Protection.

 One-to-ones: Students engage directly with the course organizer.
-One-to-ones can take place online, face to face, or through Skype or Facetime.
+One-to-ones can take place online.
 Students can ask questions and explore issues more fully.

 Assessments are creative, reflective and practical.
 Students develop their ability to:

 - Think biblically and apply biblical truth personally

 - Research a topic using written and online material

 - Organise their thoughts and structure an argument clearly and cogently

 - Hone their writing skills and practice their communication skills